RATSAK Pre-Baited Mouse Trap

 Behaviour

 Signs of rats and mice are sometimes confused with birds, possums, and other animals.
-Before setting out any baits, traps or repellents, ensure the issue has been properly identified from various signs of rats and mice.
+Before setting out any baits, traps or repellents, make certain the cause has been properly identified as rodents.

 Remove entry points: